Pre-work and Notes

 Similar to invoice lines, UMS requires all revenue schedules generated by Salesforce Billing to be automatically associated to the correct general ledger and legal entity configurations for recordkeeping purposes.
 You can set the Revenue Recognition Treatment Name field to anything meaningful, but we are not checking it.

-Tip: Configure the Revenue Recognition Treatments’ Processing Order to use the values '1' and '2' respectfully to represent the order in which the Treatments should be applied to meet business requirements.
+Tip: Configure the Revenue Recognition Treatments’ Processing Order to use the values '1' and '2' respectively to represent the order in which the Treatments should be applied to meet business requirements.
 To learn more, please review the article: Advanced Billing Specialist: Trailhead Challenge Help.

 |Revenue Recognition Rule Name